 - Axial plane -- a plane which essentially bisects the fold; it is parallel to and contains all axes of folded surfaces; also called the hinge surface.

 The axis and axial plane are the two basic geometric elements necessary to describe a fold's orientation.
 The actual orientation of the fold axis is measured by trend and plunge, and the axial plane is specified by strike and dip.
 Determination of the other geometric elements of the fold, then, completes the description of the fold's geometry.
-In the case of small folds that can be seen in their entirety in outcrops, the fold axis and axial plane can often be measured directly.
+In the case of small folds that may be seen in their entirety in outcrops, the fold axis and axial plane may often be measured directly.
 However, this is not always possible, especially with larger folds, and so the axis and axial plane must be determined from measurements of fold limb positions.

 The surface outcrop pattern of a fold depends largely on the positions of its axis and axial plane.
 The typical zig-zag or S shaped outcrop pattern of plunging folds is illustrated in Figure 4-3, and fold map symbols are shown in Figure 2-2.
 However, it is not always possible to estimate the axis and axial plane positions based solely on the rock outcrop pattern.
 Additional information, such as the ages and dips of folded strata, may be necessary to fully interpret the fold position.
-The outcrop patterns of anticlines and synclines can be distinguished as follows.
+The outcrop patterns of anticlines and synclines may be distinguished as follows.

 - Anticline -- strata dip away from the fold center (crest), the oldest rock unit outcrops at the fold center, and the fold plunges toward the closed end of the loop.